Best iPhone App Blockers: I Tested All 6 (2026)

 Picking the best app blocker depends on what problem you are actually trying to solve.
 Here is a simple framework.

-If you want strict, time-based blocking for deep work, Opal is the strongest option.
+If you want strict, time-based blocking for deep work, Opal is excellent.
 Its device-profile enforcement is difficult to bypass, and the scheduled sessions are well-suited for professionals who need distraction-free blocks during working hours.
-Just be prepared for the $8/month price tag.
+The price is steep at ~$8/month, but the blocking is solid.

-If you want gentle friction rather than a hard block, One Sec or ScreenZen are solid picks.
-These work best for people who have some self-control but need a nudge to break the autopilot habit of opening distracting apps.
-They are not effective for people who will simply tap through the delay every time.
+If you want gentle friction rather than a hard block, One Sec or ScreenZen are strong options.
+These work best for people who have some self-control but need a nudge to break the autopilot habit.
+One Sec's breathing exercise approach is backed by behavioral science and genuinely helps many people reduce impulsive app opens by 50% or more.

 If you need blocking across multiple devices and platforms, Freedom is the only option that syncs sessions between iPhone, Mac, Windows, and Android.
-Its iPhone experience is not the best in class, but the cross-platform sync is unmatched.
+Its cross-platform sync is unmatched.

-If you want a free option and do not care about effectiveness, iOS Screen Time is already on your phone.
-Realistically, though, its one-tap bypass makes it a poor choice for anyone serious about reducing screen time.
+If you want a free option, iOS Screen Time is already on your phone.
+It works well for parental controls, but the one-tap bypass makes it a poor choice for managing your own screen time.

 Frequently Asked Questions